Ai English Speaking Apps |

 • No human accountability.
 The friction of practising every day comes from there being no person waiting for you.
 AI sessions can be skipped without consequence.

 Verdict on Speak : Excellent first-stage tool for someone who has been afraid to speak at all.
 It builds the habit.
-But after 6-10 weeks, the gains plateau because the variability of conversation tops out.
+But after 6-10 weeks, the gains plateau because stakes-free practice stops transferring to real people.

 What ELSA Speak does well — and where it falls short